 - 2.5 TOG = 62 degrees Fº – 73 degrees Fº

 - 3.5 TOG = 57 degrees Fº – 70 degrees Fº - From 3 months only

 Learn more about what TOG rating babies should wear.

 Our Cocoon Swaddle has been designed to simplify your life.
 So how does it work?

 - Place the Cocoon Swaddle on a safe change table or flat surface, with the zip down.

-- Place baby on the flat surface on top of the Cocoon Swaddle Bag.
+- Place baby on the flat surface on top of the Cocoon Swaddle Sack.

-- Place their legs inside the bag and start to zip up the zipper
+- Place their legs inside the sack and start to zip up the zipper

 - Place their little arms across their chest or if they're wriggling, place their arms down against their body. (keep persisting as they might not like it at the start don't be discouraged)

 - Zip up the zipper and voila your baby is now swaddled.